RenatiusvanSander/learn-angular-calendar-scheduler/README.md

 # LearnAngularCalendarScheduler

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.0.2.

+## Install

+Run `npm install` to install necessary npm typescript libraries.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Run `ng serve -o` that open automatically the browser.

 ## Code scaffolding